 All children are required to attend a school full-time during term time or be provided with adequate tuition.
 It is the chaperone's duty to ensure that this takes place.
 Records should be kept to show whether the child is attending school or receiving tuition.

 How do I apply for the chaperone licence?

-You will need to re-apply for a licence every three years when another check will be made with the Disclosure and Barring Service.
+You will need to re-apply for a licence once every three years, when another check will be made with the Disclosure and Barring Service.

 The Local Authority does not find employment for chaperones and will not recommend chaperones to employers.

-It is Central Bedfordshire Council’s practice that inspections are carried out at places of entertainment within Central Bedfordshire Council where practicable.
-Child Employment/Performance Business Support Officer carrying out the inspection would make him/herself known to the chaperone on arrival and will have identification with him/her.
+It is Central Bedfordshire Council’s practice that, from time to time, inspections are carried out at places of performance involving children within Central Bedfordshire Council, where practicable.
+The Child Employment and Licensing Officer carrying out the inspection would make him/herself known to the chaperone on arrival and will have identification with him/her.
 When a performance is in a different Local Authority, there are also inspections by their Licensing Officers.
 It is therefore necessary that documentation, including Chaperone Certificate and individual ID lanyard, is carried at all times whilst working as a chaperone.

-For further information, please contact the Child Employment/Performance Business Support Officer:
+For further information, please contact the Child Employment and Licensing Officer, Gina Rose:

 By email: email@example.com